amontes27/Loan_Competition/README.md

-# Bank Load Repayment Competition
+# Bank Load Repayment Competitions
 Python code and process used to generate submissions to 2 Kaggle competitions using bank loan repayment data

 Competition links: